phaer/nixos-android-builder/docs/docs.md

 `systemd-repart` is called twice during build-time:

 1. While building `system.build.intermediateImage`:
-  A first image is built, it contains the `store` partition, populated with our NixOS closure as well as minimal `var-lib` partition.
+  A first image is built, it contains the `store` partition, populated with our NixOS closure as well as minimal `var-lib-build` partition.
   `boot` and `store-verity` remain empty during this step.

 2. While building `system.build.finalImage`: